-The liquid petroleum (LP) gas system in your recreational vehicle furnishes the fuel for cooking, heating and hot water.
-LP gas can also be used as an alternate energy source for refrigeration.
+The liquid petroleum (LP) gas system in your recreational vehicle furnishes the fuel for heating and hot water.
 It is a clean, efficient and safe form of energy ONLY when proper handling and safety precautions are observed.
 The gas is stored with extreme pressure in the tank(s), with space in the tank to allow for expansion into vapor.
 This vapor is reduced in pressure by passing through a regulator.
-The regulator reduces the pressure in a two-step process which assures consistent pressure for use, regardless of outside temperatures, weather or altitude.
+The regulator reduces the pressure in a two-step process which assures consistent pressure for use, requardless of outside temperatures, weather or altitude.